Muran-prog/crypto-engine/README.md

 This repository contains a high-performance core engine that provides all the security features necessary to store user data in a format that is inaccessible even to the server owner.
 It is designed from the ground up to be secure, flexible, and easy to integrate into modern asynchronous Python applications.

+### ⚠️ Important Note on Project Status

+> This project was created for educational and demonstrational purposes.
+While designed with modern security practices in mind, it has **not undergone a formal, independent security audit.**
+>
+> Please do not use it in production environments or with sensitive user data without conducting your own thorough audit.
+The project is well-suited for academic, research, or personal non-critical projects.
+Feedback and contributions are welcome!

 ## 🚀 Key Features

 - **Zero-Knowledge Architecture:** All encryption and decryption logic is designed to run on the client-side (e.g., within a bot's logic).
 Master passwords and derived keys are never transmitted or stored server-side, ensuring only the end-user can access their data.